 Oops ... lost my thread - but I intend to watch last night's episode again.

+The episodes for the past two weeks seem more like "sweeps week" or "season finale" story arcs.
+It makes me wonder what they are planning for the rest of this season.
+I see that folks have commented on Ducky's grandfather line, but no one has mentioned its significance.
+As NCIS does fairly often, the scriptwriters sneak in little tidbits from previous roles or the personal lives of the actors.
 With David McCallum, in "The Man From UNCLE" two-part episode, "The Concrete Overcoat Affair", Illya Kuryakin was faced with the machine-gun wielding Stiletto Brothers.
 As he plotted a way to distract them, he asked, "Whose grandfathers are you people?"

-© 2013 TV Fanatic
+© 2015 TV Fanatic

 TV Fanatic Plus